AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

   var chart = anychart.radarChart();

-  // adjust y axis visualization chart.yAxis().stroke('2 red');  // set stroke thickness equal to 2px and set red color to the stroke
+  // adjust y axis visualization chart.yAxis().stroke('2 #9900FF');  // set stroke thickness equal to 2px and set custom stroke color
 ```

 More information about possible stroke settings can be found in [Strokes and Lines tutorial](../Appearance_Settings/Strokes_and_Lines).

 Here is a sample of a chart with tuned X and Y axes.
-Y-axis is stroked with dashed red and X-axis has a stroke colored with gradient.
+Y-axis dashed stroke and X-axis has a stroke colored with gradient.

 {sample}BCT\_RadarChart\_05{sample}